Published August 19th, 2020 by Assaf Trafikant

 In this article, I’ll walk you through the entire process of checking what went wrong from start to finish.
 Keep in mind that it could take five minutes, or even two months, and might involve some work.

 Even though we have hundreds of these projects under our belts, not all of them have a fairytale ending.

 Before we begin:

-- It doesn’t matter what e-commerce platform you’re using – Magento, Woocommerce, Shopify, or whatever.
-For simplicity’s sake, I’ll just write backend.
+- It doesn’t matter which e-commerce platform you’re using – Magento, Woocommerce, Shopify, or whatever.
+For simplicity’s sake, I’ll just write back-end.